 This plant is mainly used as a foreground plant.
 It is a bog plant that can adapt to complete immersion in water.
 It is sold as a cutting.
 It is a fast growing plant in conditions of good light and an algae-free environment.

 Under ideal conditions, it can grow to the top of the aquarium.
 The leaves are often chewed by goldfish during spring and autumn or if they are very hungry.
-It tolerates a wide pH and temperature range.
+It tolerates wide pH and temperature ranges.

 Used for creating interest.
 It requires a relatively large amount of light before forming a red stem and red leaves.
 It thrives best in slightly acidic water.